payola/Payola/README.md

 Either on your dashboard, or on analyses listing, click on an analysis to display details of it.
 You are presented with an overview of the analysis (which plugins with which parameters and connections are going to be used).

-As some analyses can take a really long time to finish (some may be theoretically infinite), there's a timeout field in the top-right corner.
+As some analyses can take a really long time to finish (some may be theoretically infinite), there's a timeout field in the top-right corner as well as a `Stop` button.
 By default, an analyses times out in 30 seconds.
 If you find it's too short time to evaluate the analysis, change it to a higher value.

 Now press the `Run Analysis` button.
 If the analysis succeeds, you will be switched to a result tab - you can now browse the resulting graph just as when browsing a data source.

 If the evaluation fails, the plugin boxes turn red and an error description is shown when you hover mouse cursor over them.
 You can then either try to run it again, or to Edit it using the `Edit` button next to the analysis' title.

 ---
+<a name="plugins"></a>
-### <a name="plugins"></a>Plugins
+### Plugins

-Creating a new plugin requires programming skills in Scala.
-A detailed reference of the Plugin classes is described in the Developer Guide.
-Here is a sample code of a plugin:
+Creating a new plugin requires at least basic programming skills in Scala.
+A detailed reference of the Plugin class is described in the [Developer Guide](#developer) and in the [generated docs](#gen-docs).
+Here is a code of a sample plugin:

 ```
 package my.custom.plugin